ibm-cloud-docs/solution-tutorials/secure-network-enclosure.md

 Via the portal [Upload the SSH public key](https://console.bluemix.net/docs/infrastructure/ssh-keys/index.html) that will be used to access and administer the VRA and private network.

+### Target data center

+Choose an IBM Cloud data center to deploy the secure private network.
+This tutorial assumes that the users account has no infrastructure, specifically no [VLANs](https://console.bluemix.net/docs/infrastructure/vlans/order-vlan.html#order-vlans) deployed in the target data center.

+When infrastructure and VLANs are deleted, it can take up for 5 days for the VLANs to be reclaimed.{tip:}

 ## Provision Virtual Router Appliance

 {: VRA}
 The first step is to deploy a VRA that will provide IP routing and the firewall for the private network enclosure.
 The internet is accessible from the enclosure by an IBM Cloud provided public facing transit VLAN, a gateway and optionally a hardware firewall create the connectivity from the public VLAN to the secure private enclosure VLANs.
 In this solution tutorial a Virtual Router Appliance (VRA) provides this gateway and firewall perimeter.

 1. From the catalog select a [IBM Virtual Router Appliance](https://console.bluemix.net/catalog/infrastructure/virtual-router-appliance)